Department of Mechanical and Aerospace Engineering

 - Submit the Qualifying Examination application form to the graduate adviser at least four weeks prior to the scheduled date of the examination:

-- After the graduate adviser approves your application, you must pick up Ph.D.
-Form I from the graduate coordinator or download it from the following site:
+- After the graduate adviser approves your application, you will initiate your Ph.D.
+Form I via DocuSign.

-Complete Form I according to the information in your Qualifying Examination application form, subject to any modifications made by the graduate adviser.
-Submit Ph.D.
-Form I to the graduate adviser at least three weeks prior to the scheduled date of the examination.
+- Complete the PhD Form I according to the information in your Qualifying Examination application form, subject to any modifications made by the graduate adviser.
+The Ph.D.
+Form I should only be initiated after you have completed your exam.

 - After approval of your Ph.D.
 Form I by the graduate adviser and by the department chair, you must take the Qualifying Examination.
 All members of the Qualifying Examination Committee must be present at the exam.
 At least two weeks prior to the examination, you are obliged to provide the committee members with a preparation package containing a proposed table of contents for the dissertation, a program plan, an outline of work completed, an outline of work remaining, a bibliography and any other pertinent information.
 Inform the graduate coordinator of the time and place of the examination, so that your file and Ph.D.
 Form I will be available for the exam.